au-research/raido/doc/raid-vs-raido.md

-* `RAiD`, `RAID`, `Raid`, `raid` - refers to the "global" RAiD ISO standard and supporting global infrastructure (i.e. `raid.org`), being operated and maintained by ARDC in our capacity as the ISo standard "registration authority".
+* `RAiD`, `RAID`, `Raid`, `raid` - refers to the "global" RAiD ISO standard and supporting global infrastructure (i.e. `raid.org`), being operated and maintained by ARDC in our capacity as the ISO standard "registration authority".
   * note that `raid.org` does not exist yet, and when it does, the software will live in a separate repository